2022 Survey information

-The 2021 survey has now closed.
-Thank-you to all students who participated in the survey.
-The 2021 results will be published on the NCVER portal in December 2021.
+Thank you to all students who participated in the 2021 survey.
+The results are available on the NCVER portal.

-The Social Research Centre (SRC), a national social research company, is conducting the 2021 survey on NCVER's behalf.
+The Social Research Centre (SRC), a national social research company, is conducting the 2022 National Student Outcomes Survey on NCVER's behalf.

 If you would like more information about any aspect of this survey, the staff at SRC will be happy to answer your questions.
 Please contact them by: